Modern Slavery and Human Trafficking Statement

-This is our 6th Modern Slavery Statement and covers all of Les A’s sister companies, consultants and affiliates.
-As a leading high-end business in London, we understand that we need to lead by example in the way that we do business.
-Our purpose is to build better futures, and this includes a commitment to conduct our business ethically and fairly.
-We have a zero-tolerance approach to any form of slavery, servitude, human trafficking, forced or coerced labour or exploitation.
-We are committed to preventing modern slavery and human trafficking in our business activities, and to ensuring that our supply chains are free from all forms of slavery and human trafficking.
-The approach adopted by Les A, forms part of the broader social responsibility and ethical business standards adopted by the Company.
-As a responsible corporate citizen, we are committed to operating in accordance with the International Bill of Human Rights (comprising the Universal Declaration of Human Rights, the International Covenant on Economic, Social and Cultural Rights and the International Covenant on Civil and Political Rights).
+We maintain a zero-tolerance approach to any form of slavery, servitude, human trafficking, forced or coerced labour or exploitation.
+We are committed to preventing modern slavery and human trafficking in our business activities and to ensuring that our supply chains are free from all forms of exploitation.
+This approach forms part of the broader social responsibility and ethical business standards adopted by the Company.
+As a responsible corporate citizen, Les A is committed to operating in accordance with the International Bill of Human Rights, including the Universal Declaration of Human Rights and related international covenants.

 OUR BUSINESS